HAS-Tools-Fall2021/homework-StephSerrano/Forecast_Submissions/Serrano_HW3.md

 **Assignment #3**
 ___
 ### Grade
-1/3: Good job but I don't see your python script submitted here?
+3/3: Great work!
+Thanks for adding your python script.

 Also a few notes:
   - for question 1 you should use the `type` function to check the type.
 The object type is list and the type for the elements of the object are either floats or ints.